Same-sex marriage in Maine: 2012 initiative

-Taking effect

 The law took effect on December 29, 2012, 30 days after the election results were certified by Governor Paul LePage on November 29.
 The 29th being a Saturday, most town and city offices would not be open until Monday, December 31, to issue marriage licenses.
 However, Augusta and Gardiner announced that they would open with limited hours on the 29th to issue licenses.
 Brunswick said they would issue licenses from 9 a.m. to noon that day, but by appointment only.
-Portland announced that they would open City Hall at 12:01 a.m. on the 29th to issue marriage licenses and perform weddings.
+Portland announced that they would open at 12:01 a.m. on the 29th to issue marriage licenses and perform weddings.
 City spokeswoman Nicole Clegg said that City Hall would be open until 3:01, but that anyone in line before then would be given service.
 Additionally, Portland and other communities, who planned to be open, stated that any couple who wanted a marriage license that day would be given one, not just same-sex couples.
 Some municipalities, such as Farmington, Lewiston and Auburn, said they would not open on the 29th, due to little demand in those locations.
 Some also stated that they could not afford to open, or saw no need to open just because the law was changed.

-The first same-sex couple to marry were Steven Bridges and Michael Snell, who married at Portland City Hall just after midnight at 12:25 a.m..
+The first same-sex couple to marry were Steven Bridges and Michael Snell, who married at Portland City Hall just after midnight at 12:25 a.m.
 More than 40 same-sex couples married in Maine that Saturday, December 29, in at least 10 municipalities: Augusta, Bangor, Brewer, Brunswick, Falmouth, Freeport, Gardiner, Hallowell, Portland, and South Portland.